How Does Light Affect Seed Germination Success Rate?

 Why?

-However, so long as the seeds are in a warm spot like a window ledge where a heat vent is located or in a greenhouse window, most seeds will germinate given a wet and warm environment, like a paper towel.
+However, so long as the seeds are in a warm spot, like a window ledge where a heat vent is located or in a greenhouse window, most seeds will germinate in a wet and warm environment, like a paper towel.

 A lot of people start sowing seeds inside during the winter to get a head start on planting.

-Once the cotyledon leaves have sprouted upwards, your seedling needs light to continue its growth.
+Once the cotyledon leaves have sprouted upward, your seedling needs light to continue its growth.

 How can seeds germinate in the dark?